Splyse/MCT/README.md

 ### Is there a Discord/Telegram server?
 There is a Discord server at https://discord.gg/vrA8tcq.
 There is no Telegram server or any other official support forum.

+## Scam alerts
+### Twitter
+Twitter username @mcttoken is *not* us - we do not know who is behind this account although it is pretending to be the official Twitter feed of MCT.
+Beware of attempts to steal your private keys or funds by scammers promising to send you MCT - as we said - any such giveaways are bogus.
+The airdrop is over and there will be no further distributions from the team.